-Capillary action, also called capillarity, the name given to various surface
+Capillary action, also called capillarity, is the name given to various surface

 tension phenomena in which the surface of a liquid confined in a narrow-bore tube rises above or is depressed below the level

 it would have if it were unconfined.
 When the attraction between the molecules of the liquid and those of the tube exceeds the combined effects of gravity and the attractive forces within the liquid, the liquid rises in the tube

 Capillary action is very important in nature, particularly in the transport of fluids in plants (see xylem) and through the soil.

 Capillary action in familiar situations

 Why does blotting paper soak up ink, or damp rise up a wall?
 Normally we expect liquids to flow downhill under the action of gravity.
 The force of gravity can be overcome and the liquid can be made to flow uphill by exerting a strong enough upwards force – for example in a hose pipe or a siphon or a lift pump.
 But ink flows upwards in a piece of blotting paper apparently of its own accord, with no external forces pushing it up.
 This effect of capillary action takes place in most porous substances (i.e. those which contain a great many tiny air spaces) such as blotting paper, or bricks and mortar.
 One of the best ways of observing it is to hold a lump of sugar so that it just touches the surface of a cup of tea – the lump is soon saturated as the liquid percolates through it.

 How capillary action works

 A porous substance can be likened to a succession of tiny tubes of very fine bore, or capillary tubes.
 The diagrams below and to the right show what happens when capillary tubes (which must be open at both ends) are placed with one end in a beaker of water.
 The water rises up the tube to a certain height and then stops.
 The height to which the water rises depends on the bore of the tube – the narrower the tube, the higher the water rises.